A Primer on SO(3) Action Representations in Deep Reinforcement Learning: Appendix

 \Secref{sec:action_scaling} outlines how tangent vectors can be scaled to only encompass the range of possible rotations with a limited angle $\alpha_{max}$.
 In \secref{subsec:explaining}, we explain how this helps avoid the cut locus of the tangent space at large action norms.
 Here, we present the training curves of our ablations in \threefigref{fig:app:sac_scale}{fig:app:td3_scale}{fig:app:ppo_scale}.
 As previously stated, the final mean reward of scaled policies is slightly increased by $1.5$ to $2$ due to more fine-grained control.
 Much of the unscaled policies' action space lies outside the $\alpha_{max}$ limit and thus maps to the same actions.

 The effect is smallest for \PPO, where the initialization of the policy leads to actions close to zero.
 For \SAC and \TDThree, the effect is slightly more visible in dense environments.
-Agents in sparse environments infrequently converge with significant delay (\TDThree) or fail to converge at all (\SAC), causing the increase in variance across runs.
-The entropy bonus causes the complete failures in \SAC, which drives actions towards larger magnitudes around the cut locust before learning a reasonable policy.
+Agents in sparse environments infrequently converge with significant delay (\TDThree) or fail to converge (\SAC), causing the increase in variance across runs.
+The entropy bonus drives actions towards larger magnitudes around the cut locust before learning a reasonable policy, which causes the complete failures in \SAC.
 Dense rewards prevent this by balancing the entropy bonuses with a continuous signal towards successful policies from the beginning.